Zandr0id/TwilightOS/README.md

 ## Design Philosophy
 ----
 This OS is for me, but I'd love for others to help and use it as well.
 I want Twilight to be approchable and understandable to anyone looking at it for the first time.
 With that in mind, I'm making a conscious effort to make things readable and not do anything too fancy.
 Even though it probably affects performance, I'm valuing maintainability as a higher priority.
 I'd also prefer to be the one to add any major features, since this is primarily a learining excersise for me.
 If you have a large feature that would like to add, please talk to me about it first.
 I'm really only interesting in having functionality that I would personally use.
+If you have made a contribution, you are more then welcome to put your name down at the bottom to make yourself known!

 ## Building
 ----